 Our courses are approved by the AARC and accepted by the NCRCB.
 To see our AARC approvals click here.

 License renewal is $75.
 An initial license is $150.

 North Carolina Respiratory Care Board (NCRCB) RCP Gateway (Contact info on bottom of page)

-NCRCB Rules (on the Rules & Law menu click on Board Rules)
+NCRCB Rules (on the Consumers menu click on Rules & Law and then Board Rules)